 Our school has been pro-active to establish a series of strategies to educate our children about bullying and how to prevent it.
 We teach children that their silence is a bully's greatest weapon and that they deserve not to be bullied and that it is wrong.
 We teach children to be proud of who they are and that it is good to be an individual.
-We focus on, and reward, good behaviour and we are an OPAL (Outdoor Play and learning) school and have a buddy system to reduce incidents during playtimes and to support lonely and vulnerable children.
+We focus on, and reward, good behaviour and we have an active playground scheme and buddy system to reduce incidents in the playground and to support lonely and vulnerable children.
 We continue to work with outside agencies such as My Esteem to develop children's self-esteem, empathy and resilience.
 These agencies have worked with the children, parents and staff and we have hosted parents' and children anti bullying workshops and assemblies.